DLKS-Daniel/dotfiles/README.md

 Small setup for working with JSON files and other nifty code things.

-- Directories for colors, plugins and plugin manager have been ignored
+- Directories for colors, undodir and plugin manager have been ignored